maheshJada/mycalci/README.md

 # Installations

-Clone down this project by using below command.
+---------Clone down this project by using below command.
 # ReactRepo

 git clone https://github.com/saipraneethkeerthi/mycalci.git

 # Angular Repo
 git clone https://github.com/maheshJada/mycalci.git
 You will need node and npm installed globally on your machine.